prestonyford/generic-chatroom-website/README.md

   - Header will shrink if width is too small, causing current user count to disappear
   - Chatroom page left side will disappear if width is too small
 - Icon images for user counts and send button

+## Service Deliverable
+- Messages are immediately loaded in from the server when joining the room via a backend endpoint
+- Sending messages uses a backend endpoint and stores them in memory
+- Left sidebar has been changed to a GIF search powered by Tenor
+- GIF search calls my endpoint, which calls the 3rd-party Tenor API.
+It is then returned to the frontend which parses the results and displays them
+  - Click on a resulting image to send it to chat